 Kiddie Academy is well suited for operators with early childhood education backgrounds — teachers, school administrators, and childcare directors bring curriculum credibility and state licensing familiarity.
 Business operators without ECE backgrounds can succeed by hiring a qualified center director who meets state licensing requirements and manages day-to-day educational operations.
 The capital requirements ($407K–$5.5M) position this as a significant real estate and operations investment — operators with commercial real estate experience or access to construction financing are better positioned to manage the development process.
 Multi-unit operators represent a meaningful share of the Kiddie Academy system, and the franchise structure supports a portfolio approach once an initial center reaches stabilized operations.

 Use our SBA loan payment calculator to model your monthly debt service before applying.
-ClearValue Lending routes your file to one matched SBA lender — apply at ClearValue Lending.
+ClearValue Lending routes your file to the SBA-approved funding partners best matched to your file — apply at ClearValue Lending.

 Frequently asked questions